RETURN REQUIRED HEALTH AND IMMUNIZATION FORMS:

 Part-time student -- Any person enrolled in a minimum of 6 but less than 12 credit hours per semester.

-Full-time student -- Any person enrolled in 12 or more credit hours per semester.
+Full-time student -- Any person enrolled in 12 or more credit hours per semester. -- Any graduate student enrolled in 9 or more credit hours per semester.

 Physical Exam: All full-time students are required to submit a completed Siena College Health Record.
 The physical exam must be performed within 1 year of admission for new students and students that have been readmitted to the college after an absence of two years or more.